alexeilebedev/openacr/README.md

 Upptr becomes non-null when a lookup in an index is performed. amc_vis will complain if there are circular dependencies implied by Upptr (i.e. A has Upptr to B, B has Upptr to A).
 Circular dependencies between Ptr fields are OK.

-### Val: Value

-*UNDER CONSTRUCTION*.

-Val is the simplest field type, just a struct member.
-It is an inline field that is initialized whenever the parent is initialized, and destroyed when the parent is destroyed.

 ### Varlen: variable-length tail portion of a struct